GGGengXXX/unrealzoo-ggengx/README.md

 ![framework](doc/figs/overview.png)

 # 🔥 News
+- 2025/09 We update package to **v1.0.4**, which supports optical flow rendering and fixes some camera-related bugs.
 - 2025/07 We released the full version of UnrealZoo environment package, built on UE5.5 which contains **100+ scenes**.
   - **UnrealZoo_UE5_5_V1.0.1** is available for download, which contains 100+ scenes and playable entities, with a total size of **67GB**.
   - We integrate the latest chaos system for vehicles, enabling more realistic animation(enter/exit) and visual effect(collision, explode, fire, etc.).